 It can also include robots to help with household tasks, such as cleaning and organizing, or mobile devices to monitor vital signs and administer medications.

 Electronic devices for Parkinson's can include sensors to detect pressure points on the body that may require additional support and video monitoring to provide real-time feedback on their progress.
 Other devices, such as robots and mobile phones, can help with household tasks, monitor vital signs, and administer medications.

 I hope this article has provided a better understanding of how technology can help people with Parkinson's manage their mobility challenges.
 The use of technology is becoming more important in caring for individuals with Parkinson's disease progression.
-Technology can provide personalized solutions to help maintain independence and enhance quality of life.
-By leveraging technology, people with PD can use these supports to help them keep active.
+It provides personalized solutions to aid in maintaining their independence and enhancing their quality of life.
+By leveraging technology, patients can receive the support they need to remain active.